CLI Reference

 |---|---|---|

--s, --source | Path to the source code file that will be optimized. | -s model.py |
+-s, --source | Path to a single source code file that will be optimized.
+Use exactly one of --source or --sources. | -s model.py |

--c, --eval-command | Command to run for evaluating the code in --source.
+-c, --eval-command | Command to run for evaluating the code in your source file(s).
 This command should print the target --metric and its value to the terminal (stdout/stderr).
-See note below. | -c "python eval.py" |
+See note below.
+Required for the default shell eval backend; omit when using --eval-backend langsmith or langfuse. | -c "python eval.py" |

 -m, --metric | The name of the metric you want to optimize (e.g., 'accuracy', 'speedup', 'loss').
-This metric name does not need to match what's printed by your --eval-command exactly (e.g., its okay to use "speedup" instead of "Speedup:"). | -m speedup |
+This metric name does not need to match what's printed by your --eval-command exactly (e.g., it's okay to use "speedup" instead of "Speedup:"). | -m speedup |

 -g, --goal | maximize/max to maximize the --metric or minimize/min to minimize it. | -g maximize |